bdewerff/harry_potter_project/source/broadway/harrypotterplay.rst

 Harry Potter and the Cursed Child
 ---------------------------------

 The Harry Potter franchise does not stop with books, movies, and a theme park.
 One of the best kept secrets of the Harry Potter Franchise is the play of Harry Potter and the Cursed Child performed on Broadway.
-The play was writen by J.K.
+The play was written by J.K.
 Rowling, Jack Thorne, and John Tiffany.
 It is a two-part event about Harry Potter, only now as a husband and father of three children.
 Harry now has a career with the Ministry of Magic but still has to battle with his past, only this time, through his children.
 Harry, along with his family and friends come together to conquer their greatest fears and enemies.
 With a mix of action, adventure, and theatrical wizardry, this play will leave any Harry Potter fan wanting more.

 Cast
 ----